A Welcoming Congregation

 On April 26, 2011 the Executive Committee of the Unitarian Church of Montpelier created the Welcoming Congregation Task Force.
 The Task Force was charged to take the necessary steps recommended by the UUA to achieve the official UUA “Welcoming Congregation” designation.
 The designation was awarded to UCM in July, 2013.
 At that time, the Task Force was dissolved and a Welcoming Congregation Committee was formed to continue to guide the church into becoming ever more welcoming.

-Nancy Schulz is our committee chair and members include Ellie Peters, Anne Ferguson, Liz Benjamin and Tina Muncy.
+Nancy Schulz is our committee chair and members include Lindsay Wade, Phil Morse, Ruth Witte, Ellie Peters and Anne Ferguson.
 If you are interested in joining the committee, email Nancy Schulz.

 Standing on the Side of Love

 Dykes, Fags, and Queers